Emmotes/ic_spoilers/docs/caramon.md

 > After area 100, only Champions affected at least twice by Caramon's Raise Spirits ability can deal damage.
 > Only Champions with the Tanking role, Champions of a Good alignment, or Champions with a STR of 16 or higher may be used.
 > 1 extra draconian enemy spawns in each area with the first wave of enemies.
 They do not drop gold nor count toward quest progress.
+> <b>Getting to Know Caramon</b>: Caramon's second specialization tasks you with positioning a chosen group of Champions so as to cause multiple instances of his Raise Spirits ability to be spread throughout the formation.
 >
 </div></div>
 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">